Krykunov/nn-wp/README.md

 - in the footer.php file we place html and php code for bottom part of the page and call the wp_footer.php function.

-Example of a news site page
+Example of a news site page - folder "newspaper page"